Sneezing or Blinking During Laser Eye Surgery

-We get a lot of commonly asked questions from patients regarding their LASIK procedure.
+We get a lot of commonly asked questions from patients regarding their LASIK surgery.
 Among the most frequently asked questions: What happens if I sneeze or blink during my LASIK surgery?

-The short answer: Blinking or sneezing will not affect the outcome of your procedure.
+The short answer: Blinking or sneezing will not affect the outcome of your surgery.
 Let’s explore this a little more.
 Why isn’t blinking or sneezing a concern?

-First things first: You will not be able to blink during the actual procedure.
+First things first: You will not be able to blink during the actual surgery.

-Patients are often worried that they will not be able to keep their eyes open during the LASIK procedure.
+Patients are often worried that they will not be able to keep their eyes open during LASIK surgery.
 Well, the good news is that you do not have to—we do it for you!
-Before your surgery, we put numbing drops in your eyes.
+Before your procedure, we put numbing drops in your eyes.
 These drops help prevent any discomfort during your surgery, as well as eliminate your urge to blink.
 Along with the numbing drops, we also use a special medical device called a lid speculum to gently hold your eyes open.
-The combination of using both the drops and the device means that you will not be able to blink, so no need to worry.
+So if you’re thinking, how do you not blink during LASIK?, you don’t need to worry.
+The combination of using both the drops and the device means that you will not be able to blink.

-Remember that the procedure takes less than one minute per eye.
+Remember that the surgery takes less than one minute per eye.

 Our patients are usually in the surgery suite for about 10-15 minutes, but the majority of that time is in discussion with their surgeon about the procedure.
 The time span that the laser is used is typically around 60 seconds for each eye.
 The odds of sneezing during that very brief time the laser is fixed on your eyes is low.